Back to Bills

 Summary#

-• Restores its assets, contracts, and privileges, and also its debts and other obligations.
+• Restores past contracts, property, and legal rights, and also past debts and obligations.

-• Applies “as if not dissolved,” but does not undo rights that others gained after the company was closed.
+• Protects any rights others gained after the company was dissolved.

 What it means for you#

-• You can do business with the company again under the same name.
+• You can do business with the company again under the same corporate identity.

 Expenses#